The Best Cash Back Credit Cards in Canada 2023

 When is credit card cash back paid out?

 Every cash back credit card in Canada has different rules when it comes to payouts.
-Some payout in the form of a statement credit while others payout based on a date.
+Some payout in the form of a statement credit, while others payout based on a date.
 This date could be monthly or once a year.
-Some of these credit cards also have a minimum requirement before they’ll cash you out.
-Before you sign up for a card, make sure you find out when you get paid as it may not work for your timeline.
+Redeeming cash may even require you to accumulate a minimum amount first.
+Before you sign up for a card, make sure you find out when you get paid, as it may not work for your timeline.
 Here’s when the best cash back cards in Canada pay out the money you’ve earned.

 • BMO You can choose once you meet a certain amount.
 As little as $1 for a statement credit or $25 as automatic deposits to an eligible BMO account.